GuildCrafts/core-object-oriented-javascript/contract.md

 Take on this goal if you want to learn about:

+- Scopes
-- Scopes & Closures
+- Closures
 - The Keyword "this"
-- Prototype Delegation
+- Prototype
+- Inheritance
 - Code Reuse

 ## How to submit this project for review: